Thyroid Disorder – Know it well ‘Thyroweight’

 What is Thyroid?
 And why it is important?

 The thyroid gland, or thyroid, as we call it is a gland in our neck.
 It secretes hormones regulating growth and development that maintains metabolism.

 These hormones have effects on almost everything our body does.
-From breathing to central nervous system.
+From breathing to the central nervous system.
 BODY WEIGHT to bodily activity and menstrual cycles, cholesterol levels to muscle strength.

-These hormones further influence growth, development and reproduction in our body.
+These hormones further influence growth, development, and reproduction in our body.
 Now, do you understand why doctors always prescribe Thyroid checks during pregnancy!

-If you have noticed; when we are visiting a Doctor for any health-related worry, the first question on their check-list is – Do you have or had Thyroid disorder?
+If you have noticed; when we are visiting a Doctor for any health-related worry, the first question on their check-list is – Do you have or had a Thyroid disorder?